-Winchester Churches Nightshelter is led by the Chief Executive, Michèle Price and our Board of Directors.
+Winchester Churches Nightshelter is led by the Chief Executive, Michèle Price and our volunteer Board of Directors.
 Together they work to define and deliver our strategy to help break the cycle of homelessness by enabling people to rebuild their lives through independent living.

 Each member brings experience, knowledge and a passion to contribute towards the Nightshelter’s positive work to tackle homelessness in Hampshire.